sr4001/simplemindedrobot/content/about.md

 type: "legal"
 ---

 Where technology, AI, and the future of software development converge.
-My name is Scot Campbell, and I've spent over two decades navigating the intersections of technology, strategy, and business.
+I'm Scot Campbell, and I've spent over two decades navigating the intersections of technology, strategy, and business.
 As a seasoned Solution Consultant and Agile practitioner, I'm driven by a passion for blending technical insights with real-world business solutions.

 My professional journey has led me to explore a wide range of domains, from project management and data analytics to cutting-edge AI applications.
 I've worked with organizations to optimize operations, bridge gaps between technical and business teams, and implement systems that make a tangible impact on efficiency and innovation.